unixorn/git-extra-commands/README.md

 A zsh plugin that packages some extra git helper scripts I've found.
 I only wrote a few of these scripts, and the ones I didn't each have whatever licensing is included in the file.

-This collection doesn't actually require zsh, but packaging as a ZSH plugin makes it more convenient for people using a ZSH framework to use this collection.
+This collection doesn't actually require zsh, but packaging it as a ZSH plugin makes it more convenient for people using a ZSH framework to use this collection.

-If you wrote one of these scripts and want it removed from this repository, please either make a PR or file an issue against the repo and I will remove it.
+If you wrote one of these scripts and want it removed from this collection, please either make a PR and/or file an issue against the repo and I will remove it.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->